Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 But we have a fun surprise: there is a way to find and trade turbocharged pullbacks.
 If you can find these setups, then you might be in for a treat because historically they have generated more than twice the amount of profit that pullbacks in general do.

 Before we talk about these turbocharged pullbacks, let’s make sure it’s clear what we mean by pullback.
-We’re talking about taking a stock where the price is driving forcefully upward, and then the price takes a breather and either drifts sideways or falls backward a little bit.
+We’re talking about buying a stock where the price is driving forcefully upward, and then the price takes a breather and either drifts sideways or falls backward a little bit.

 If a stock price is clearly trending upward, and then it drifts back toward its average price from the last couple weeks, that’s considered a pullback.
 Our research shows that historically if you buy once the pullback criteria is met, you have around 55% odds of turning a profit.

-That, in and of itself, is already a solid edge that has the potential for very solid earnings over time.
+That, in and of itself, is already a solid back-tested edge that has the potential for very solid earnings over time.
 But we’ve researched two ways that can give those pullback trades extra juice.

 Buying Pullbacks that Overlap Earnings Announcements